genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 #### Error codes

-Below is the list of standard error codes, along with their Http Status code.
-The framework implementation is standardised to provide error code `CODE` as Enum represented by `ErrorCode` class, but it also provides flexibility to provide any error code
+Below is the list of standard error codes, along with their HTTP Status code.
+The framework implementation is standardised to provide error code `CODE` as Enum represented by `ErrorCode` class, but it also provides the flexibility to include any error code.

 ##### ErrorCode class definition